Heegaard Floer homology and integer surgeries on links: Hyperboxes of Heegaard diagrams

-Let $\beta_i''$ be the curve obtained from $\beta_i$ by a small Hamiltonian isotopy over $z_i$ and $w_i$, as in Figure~\ref{fig:Sigma_i}.
+Let $\beta_i''$ be the curve obtained from $\beta_i$ by a small isotopy pushing $w_i$ into $z_i$, following the path $c_{w_i}$, as in Figure~\ref{fig:Sigma_i}.
 Note that, if we ignore $w_i$, then $\beta''_i$ can also be obtained from $\beta_i$ by handleslides supported in $\Sigma_i$ away from $z_i$, namely by handlesliding $\beta_i$ over all the other curves on the boundary of $\Sigma_i$; compare \cite[Proof of Proposition 7.1]{HolDisk}.

-Let $B_i^1$ be the bigon between $\beta_i$ and $\beta_i''$ containing $z_i$ and $B_i^2$ the other bigon, which contains $w_i$.
+We would like to construct a complete system using the curves $\beta_i$ and $\beta_i''$.
+Of course, if the isotopy from $w_i$ to $z_i$ is supported just in a small neighborhood of $c_{w_i}$, then the curves $\beta_i$ and $\beta_i''$ are not transverse (they have a whole arc in common away from that neighborhood), so cannot be part of the same Heegaard diagram.
+This issue persists even if we slightly isotope $\beta_i''$ further so that its intersection with $\beta_i$ is transverse and consists of two points, as in Figure~\ref{fig:Sigma_i}.
+Indeed, let $B_i^1$ be the bigon between $\beta_i$ and $\beta_i''$ containing $z_i$ and $B_i^2$ the other bigon.
 Then $\Sigma_i - B_i^1 + B_i^2$ is a periodic domain in $\Sigma$ with only nonnegative multiplicities, and with zero multiplicity at the basepoint $z_i$.
 This is a source of problems if one tries to construct a Heegaard diagram using the curves $\beta_i$ and $\beta_i''$ and the basepoint $z_i$, because such diagrams are not admissible.
 In order to fix this problem, we introduce an intermediate curve $\beta'_i$ as in Figure~\ref{fig:sigma}.
 Then there are no periodic domains as above between $\beta_i$ and $\beta_i'$, nor between $\beta_i'$ and $\beta_i''$.

 Let us now describe the hyperbox $\Hyper^{\orL, - \orL}$, which is the biggest hyperbox in our basic system.
 As mentioned above, the hyperbox $\Hyper^{\orL, -\orL}$ is a pure $\beta$-hyperbox.
 Its punctures are $z_i$ for $i=1, \dots, \ell$, but playing the role of $w$'s in the definition of a multi-pointed Heegaard diagram.
 The hyperbox has dimension $\ell$ and size $\dd = (2,2, \dots, 2)$.
 For $\eps \in \E(\dd)=\{0,1,2\}^\ell$, the collection of curves $\betas^\eps$ is given by an aproximation: